jlangch/venice/doc/readme/cryptography.md

 ### PBKDF2

-PBKDF2 is the preferred hashing algorithm to hash password.
+PBKDF2 is the preferred hashing algorithm to hash passwords.

 Just using a salt: